modernweb-dev/web/docs/docs/building/rollup-plugin-html.md

   serviceWorkerPath?: string;
   /** Prefix to strip from absolute paths when resolving assets and scripts, for example when using a base path that does not exist on disk. */ absolutePathPrefix?: string;
+  /** When set to true, will insert meta tags for CSP and add script-src values for inline scripts by sha256-hashing the contents */ strictCSPInlineScripts?: boolean;
 }

 export interface GeneratedBundle {